gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 &lt;/ui:UiBinder>
 </pre>

-<p>Here we've laid out a VerticalPanel that wraps our Add/Delete buttons and
-FlexTable that contains the list of contacts.
+Here we've laid out a VerticalPanel that wraps our Add/Delete buttons and FlexTable that contains the list of contacts.
 This is then wrapped by a DecoratorPanel for a bit of style.
 The &lt;ui:style> element declares a small amount of margin so that things aren't placed too close together.
-The ContactsView constructor and members are then reduced to the following:</p>
+The ContactsView constructor and members are then reduced to the
+following:

 <pre class="prettyprint">
 public class ContactsViewImpl&lt;T> extends Composite implements ContactsView&lt;T> {